 Grammar for the Well-Trained Mind (GftWTM) is curriculum for teaching grammar to middle-school and high-school students.
 You can start as early as 5th grade, but many families find better success with a 6th-grade start.
 For grades 1-5, we recommend our First Language Lessons (FLL), Levels 1-4.

 Many people pair our intermediate writing curriculum with GftWTM, but they are not dependent on one another--you can use Writing With Skill or another writing curriculum alongside GftWTM (and vice versa).

 How does Grammar for the Well-Trained Mind work?
 How is it structured?
 What do I need to buy?

 GftWTM is structured to create a complete grammar course for middle- to high-school students and to provide enough practice to make the student proficient in grammar.

 The student material is contained in a Student Workbook with a companion Answer Key.
 We offer four “colors” of student materials--Purple, Red, Blue, and (summer 2021) Yellow.
 The student uses a different color to complete up to four repetitions of the course, each color offering different content to practice the instruction in the Core Instructor Text.

 You can use the workbooks in any order.
 Each “color” is at the same level of difficulty; the difference is in the selection of sentences the student works with.
 So when the instructor teaches Lesson 12 (or 45 or 82) from the Core instructor Text, the student using the Red set will have different sentences to work with than the student using the Blue set--but the grammar instruction is the same, and the "level" is the same.
 This article explains the concept a little further: About Grammar for the Well-Trained Mind.
-This video by the author, Susan Wise Bauer, does the same.
+Susan Wise Bauer explains it in this video.

 You need to purchase the Grammar for the Well-Trained Mind Instructor Text and any “color” set of the Student Workbook and Answer Key

 We also have two reference books which are optional, but useful for students working in First Language Lessons, Level 4, and in Grammar for the Well-Trained Mind.